KorfLab/datacore/genome_celegans/README.md

 Now make the 1% build with `haman` (from grimoire).

-	haman --fasta build/c_elegans.PRJNA13758.WS282.genomic.fa.gz --gff build/ws282.gff3 --out 1pct_elegans --segment percent --pct 1
+	haman build/c_elegans.PRJNA13758.WS282.genomic.fa.gz build/ws282.gff3 pct 1pct_elegans --pct 1

-## gene build ##
+## Protein-coding gene build ##

-For gene-centric studies, it's useful to have just the sequence around a specific gene.
-Chromosomes are just too big to work with.
+For typical gene-centric studies, it's useful to have just the sequence around a specific protein-coding gene.
+Chromosomes are too big to work with.
 The first step is to make a miniature gene build for testing purposes.
+This uses the 1 percent files just created above.

-	haman --fasta 1pct_elegans.fa --gff 1pct_elegans.gff --out build/mini_gene --segment gene
+	haman 1pct_elegans.fa 1pct_elegans.gff3 pcg build/mini_gene

-Now the full build using the stripped down GFF from the 1% build.
-This takes about 2.5 hours and 3G RAM on a Linux VM running on a Lenovo Idea Pad 3.
+Now the full build (still using the stripped down GFF).
+This takes about 45 min and 3G RAM on a Linux VM running on a Lenovo Idea Pad 3.

-	time haman --fasta build/c_elegans.PRJNA13758.WS282.genomic.fa.gz --gff build/ws282.gff3 --out build/genes --segment gene
+	time haman build/c_elegans.PRJNA13758.WS282.genomic.fa.gz build/ws282.gff3 pcg build/genes

-## region build ##

-A region contains several genes in close proximity.
-The gene build above may end up with some partial genes nearby, but the region build makes sure that all genes are complete.
-First, make a mini region build for testing and development purposes.

-	haman --fasta 1pct_elegans.fa --gff 1pct_elegans.gff --out build/mini_region --segment region

-Then make the full region build.
-This takes about 80 min and 4G RAM.

-	time haman --fasta build/c_elegans.PRJNA13758.WS282.genomic.fa.gz --gff build/c_elegans.PRJNA13758.WS282.annotations.gff3.gz --out build/region --segment region

 ## Notes ##

-for some weird reason there are a few genes that come through the build but have no genes in them.
-These are gene33805 and gene33806